hxr413/Harvard-CS50-2023/Week6/README.md

 > [check50](https://submit.cs50.io/check50/705f4b1cf827c35ee6cfe10ef997f641ed814496): 7/7
 - Had a bit of difficulty with how to keep prompting for input after showing `Total: `, but solved that with a `while True` loop.
 It's in the lecture notes so I'm kind of  aware of it, but was just unsure if this is the right place to use it.
 - I was not sure how the `except EOFError:` bit works and thought I need to add some conditions like `if item == 'control-d':`...I looked for some sample code online and the solves the question.

+`jar.py`
+- Not finished.
+The course material doesn't cover enough content on OOP for this problem, so I don't think I'm capable of completing it unless I spend a lot of extra time and effort learning about this.
+I tried to search online but there seems to be a big knowlegde gap that I can fill in a short time.
+The specific knowledge about OOP isn't my focus at this point, as I just want to improve my familiarity with Python syntax, so I decided that it's better to move on.